+Daniel D. Dolan, Jr.

+Roger S. McEniry

+C. Schaffer Degen, CFA

+Robert W. Greber, III, CFA

+Riley Liegel

-Daniel D. Dolan, Jr. Roger S. McEniry Stephen M. Schubert C. Schaffer Degen, CFA Robert W. Greber, III, CFA Dolan McEniry Capital Management, LLC 120 North LaSalle Street, Suite 1510 Chicago, IL 60602
+Dolan McEniry Capital Management, LLC

+120 North LaSalle Street, Suite 1510

+Chicago, IL 60602

-Daniel D. Dolan, Jr., Roger S. McEniry, Stephen M. Schubert, C. Schaffer Degen and Robert W. Greber, III are the portfolio managers for the Dolan McEniry Corporate Bond Fund.
+Daniel D. Dolan, Jr., Roger S. McEniry, Riley Liegel, C. Schaffer Degen and Robert W. Greber, III are the portfolio managers for the Dolan McEniry Corporate Bond Fund.
 Dolan founded Dolan McEniry Capital Management, LLC ("Dolan McEniry") in 1997, following a 16-year career in the financial services industry.
 Dolan previously worked with Morgan Stanley and Salomon Brothers.
 He received a B.A. from Lake Forest College in 1980.
 In addition to leading the firm's business development and client service efforts, Dolan focuses on portfolio management, security selection, and securities trading.
 McEniry joined Dolan McEniry as a partner in March 2001.
 Prior to joining the firm, McEniry spent 16 years with a Chicago private equity firm.
 McEniry graduated from Williams College with honors in 1978 and received an MBA from the University of Michigan in 1981.
 At Dolan McEniry, McEniry's focus is the analytical and strategic side of the firm; security selection, risk management, and credit analysis are under his leadership.
+Riley joined Dolan McEniry as a Trading Analyst in April 2021 and currently serves as a Portfolio Manager.
+Liegel received his B.S. in Biological Systems Engineering from the University of Wisconsin-Madison.
+Before joining Dolan McEniry Riley worked at FactSet Research Systems

-A member of the Dolan McEniry team since 1998, Schubert currently serves as a Managing Director.
-Schubert received his Bachelor of Science degree in Finance from Michigan State University where he competed on the varsity tennis team and graduated with honors.
-Degen joined Dolan McEniry as an Analyst in April 2012 and currently serves as the Managing Director of Portfolio Management and Trading.
+Inc. Degen joined Dolan McEniry as an Analyst in April 2012 and currently serves as Managing Director of Portfolio Management and Trading.
 Degen graduated from Miami University in 2010 with a B.S. in Business and a major in Finance.
-Greber currently serves as a Senior Portfolio Manager.
+Greber currently serves as Managing Director, Portfolio Management and Trading.
 Greber graduated from the University of Missouri in May 2014 with a B.S. in Business Administration and a major in Finance.
+Liegel joined Dolan McEniry as a Trading Analyst in April 2021 and currently serves as a Portfolio Manager.
+Liegel received his B.S. in Biological Systems Engineering from the University of Wisconsin-Madison.